armandfaux/2D_Game_Engine/README.md

-# Kaelinn Engine - v-1.0
+# 2D Game Engine - v-1.0
-Kaelinn Engine is a 2D engine for building games and simulations
+A 2D engine for building games and simulations Developed in C++
+Includes networking tools

 ## Prerequisites
 The engine is fully self-contained which means you don't need to worry about the dependencies.